Kitware/tonic-site-generator/docs/api/TonicSiteGenerator.md

                for its content.

-- **ctx** : Is used across all the templates to provide a consistent set of informations.
-The mandatory set of property will depend on the Theme used.
+- **ctx** : Is used across all the templates to provide a consistent set of information.
+The mandatory set of properties will depend on the theme used.
     - **noApi** : Set this property to any value to remove the API link from right sidebar.
     - **noSource** : Set this property to any value to remove link the Source link from right sidebar.